labsquare/cutevariant/docs/docs/installation.md

 ## Install from Pypi

 Cutevariant is available from [pypi](https://pypi.org/project/cutevariant/).
-You need [Python 3.8 or newer](https://www.python.org/).
+You need [:material-language-python: Python 3.8 or newer](https://www.python.org/).
 Older version of Python are not supported.

 ```bash
 python -m pip install cutevariant